dreamfly10/AI_Translation/Readme_dump/PRD + Tech Spec.md

 - Password (minimum 6 characters)
 - Optional name

+**Default User Type**: Trial (1,000 tokens)

-### 2. Google SSO
+### 2. Google SSO (Optional)

 Users can sign in with their Google account using OAuth 2.0.
+This feature is **optional** - if Google OAuth credentials are not provided in environment variables, the app works with email/password authentication only.
+The Google sign-in button automatically appears/disappears based on configuration.

 ## Setup Instructions